 Val d’Orcia makes for a perfect day trip from Florence, being just a couple of hours from the city.
-While a stop in Siena is a worthy detour, strolling the small town of Pienza and soaking up its hilltop views over the Tuscan countryside is a must-do on any romantic Italian itinerary.
+While you should make time for one day in Siena, strolling the small town of Pienza and soaking up its hilltop views over the Tuscan countryside is a must-do on any romantic Italian itinerary.

 The same goes for Montepulciano, an idyllic medieval village terraced on another characteristic Tuscan hill.
 The region is world-famous for its wine, so going on a wine tour through Pienza and Montepulciano is a rite of passage.

 You’ll wind through the valley seeing many worthy viewpoints, but the most beautiful is the Podere Belvedere near San Quirico d’Orcia.